KapilKVerma/avertro_coding_excercise/README.md

         - 'New Objectives Form' fuctionalities:
                 - Allows user to add up to 3 objectives at once dynamically.
                 - Each objective can have upto 3 key measures dynamically.
-        - Created custom alert system to show pop over using modals for feedback messages
+        - Created custom alert system to show pop over using modals for feedback messages.
+        - Optimized the app for mobile.